raiskumar/udacity-ml-problems/capstore-proposal-advanced-ml/proposal.md

 Machine learning can play a big role in churning out data from different social media platforms and then just providing an overall positive or negative feedback of the movies i.e. *it's thumbs up or down*.
 Machine learning can also help to classify a movie review in more than two categories like average, good, very good, bad etc. As a user, it will be really helpful to just know a very objective feedback or rating based on the reviews provided by other users.

-**For this capstone project, I plan to use IMDB dataset and perform sentiment analysis.**
+**For this capstone project, I plan to use IMDB dataset and perform sentiment analysis.** Goal is to predict whether a review is negative or positive given only the text.

 ### Datasets and Inputs